Golden Visa in Italy

 • Decision for the request: 30 days

-Contact Our lawyers now to get a free consultation of your case and help you with all the necessary steps to get the Golden Italy Visa!
+Contact our lawyers now to get a free consultation ono your case and help you with all the necessary steps to get the Italian Golden Visa!

 As a Golden visa holder in Italy, you may be subject to certain taxes depending on your activities, residency status, and income.
 Here’s an overview of the main taxes you may need to pay: